-However, we very much also believe in the importance of giving children experiences that might be outside of their current life experiences.
+However, we also believe in the importance of giving children experiences that might be outside of their current life experiences.
 Both are ‘aspiration-linked’ in terms of widening opportunities and in enabling children to be able to access further possibilities in their futures.

 The Pupil Premium Grant is additional funding given to schools and academies to:

-- raise the attainment of disadvantaged pupils and close the gap between them and their peers;
+- Raise the attainment of disadvantaged pupils and close the gap between them and their peers;

-- support children and young people with parents in the regular armed forces.
+- Support children and young people with parents in the regular armed forces.

 KEY PRINCIPLES FOR USING THE PUPIL PREMIUM GRANT AT SANDY LANE PRIMARY SCHOOL:

-2. Sandy Lane Primary School never confuses eligible pupils with low ability and strives to ‘bring out the best’ in this group of pupils and support them to achieve the highest levels.
+- Sandy Lane Primary School never confuses eligible pupils with low ability and strives to ‘bring out the best’ in this group of pupils and support them to achieve the highest levels.

-3. Sandy Lane Primary School creates an overall package of support aimed to tackle the range of barriers including attendance, behaviour, external factors, professional development focussing on improving outcomes for eligible pupils, improving the quality of teaching and learning, language acquisition, parental engagement, opportunities for first-hand experiences and development of literacy and numeracy skills.
+- Sandy Lane Primary School creates an overall package of support aimed to tackle the range of barriers including attendance, behaviour, external factors, professional development focussing on improving outcomes for eligible pupils, improving the quality of teaching and learning, language acquisition, parental engagement, opportunities for first-hand experiences and development of literacy and numeracy skills.

-4. Sandy Lane Primary School uses assessment systems to track and enable thorough analysis of data (Reading, Writing and Maths) to identify pupils who are under achieving and why.
+- Sandy Lane Primary School uses assessment systems to track and enable thorough analysis of data (Reading, Writing and Maths) to identify pupils who are under achieving and why.

-5. Sandy Lane Primary School directs resources and interventions to accelerate progress of eligible pupils and close the attainment gap compared to their peers.
+- Sandy Lane Primary School directs resources and interventions to accelerate progress of eligible pupils and close the attainment gap compared to their peers.

-6. Sandy Lane Primary School uses data to carefully track the impact of targeted spending (interventions, projects or pedagogy) on attainment and progress of eligible pupils.
+- Sandy Lane Primary School uses data to carefully track the impact of targeted spending (interventions, projects or pedagogy) on attainment and progress of eligible pupils.

-9. Sandy Lane Primary School’s Governing Body is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.
+- Sandy Lane Primary School’s Governing Body is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.

-The Pupil Premium Lead is: Neil Davies
+The Pupil Premium Lead & Inclusion Lead: Mr N Davies